4RAYS-by-SOLAR/kubernetesMiracle/README.md

-# Disclaimer
+## Disclaimer

-* This Lab made for educational purposes
-* We do not encourage anyone to weaponize the lab
+The information provided in this repository is intended for educational purposes only.
+The authors do not assume any responsibility or liability for the misuse of the content presented here.
+Use the materials at your own risk and ensure compliance with applicable laws and regulations.

 # What Is it?
 This repository contains an automatically deployed lab for demonstrating attacker capabilities in a kubernetes cluster.